raphamorim/tzu/readme.md

 # Tzu.js

-A pocket of mathematical operations in JavaScript
+A pocket of mathematical converters and operations in JavaScript

 ## Install